 Breuer took advantage of the academic independence and signed up for a full course load with a heavy amount of work.

-Not every student’s schedule has to be this intense;the level of difficulty and amount of courses is up to the student.
+Not every student’s schedule has to be this intense; the level of difficulty and number of courses is up to the student.

 “There were normally two committees a week, one dedicated to Fridays and one dedicated to Saturdays.
-Fridays after dinner were discussion based.ome days we would watch a movie and then discuss it, other nights it would be an activity and discussion.” said Breuer.
+Fridays after dinner were discussion based.
+Some days we would watch a movie and then discuss it, other nights it would be an activity and discussion.” said Breuer.

-Alden Smith, director of The Mountain School, emphasizes the importance of community at the school.
+Alden Smith, director of The Mountain School, emphasized the importance of community at the school.

 “Because the students and teachers live, work, and play together, and rely on each other for food and fuel, the bonds between people are deep and lasting,” said Smith.